ddsakura/trimVideo/README.md

 ### Key Components

 - **MainActivity**: Entry point of the application, handles permissions and video selection
-- **VideoTrimmerScreen**: Compose UI component for displaying the video player and controls
+- **VideoTrimmerScreen**: Compose UI component for displaying the video player and controls using Media3's PlayerView
 - **VideoUtils**: Utility class containing the core video trimming functionality

 ### The Trimming Process